 a) Translocation is the process by which the food (sugars) produced in the leaves is transported to other parts of the plant through the phloem tissue.
 It involves active transport and allows the plant to distribute the sugars to areas where they are needed for growth, energy, and storage.

 b) During photosynthesis, leaves produce sugars, which are a form of food for the plant.
-These sugars, such as glucose, are synthesized in the chloroplasts of leaf cells using sunlight, carbon dioxide, and water.
+These sugars, such as glucose, are synthesised in the chloroplasts of leaf cells using sunlight, carbon dioxide, and water.

 c) After being produced in the leaves, the sugars need to be distributed to other parts of the plant, such as the roots, stems, and storage organs.
 This is where translocation comes into action.